frootlab/frootlab.github.io/_projects/deet.md

     type: project
 ---

-**Vivid DB** is a [Python](https://www.python.org/) based universal data mapper and SQL-Database engine, that implements high-performance and security requirements for large-scale data analysis applications.
+**Vivid DB** is a <a href="https://www.python.org" target="_blank">Python</a>
+based universal data mapper and SQL-Database engine, that implements high-performance and security requirements for large-scale data analysis applications.
 The primary goal of Vivid DB is to separate data integration and data analysis into independent tasks.

 {% include site/figure.html url="/images/fig/vivid-db.svg"
   description="Vivid DB unifies various data sources into a common data